RonHolt/claude-yolo/README.md

 chmod +x entrypoint.sh
 ```

-**3. Build the Docker Image**
+**3. Build the Docker Image (REQUIRED!)**

-From within the same directory, build the `claude-yolo-env` image.
-You only need to do this once, or whenever you update the `Dockerfile` or `entrypoint.sh`.
+From within the same directory, build the `claude-yolo-env` image. **This step is mandatory - the container won't work without it!**

 ```bash
 docker build -t claude-yolo-env .
 ```

+If you see errors like "exec /usr/local/bin/entrypoint.sh: no such file or directory", it means the Docker image hasn't been built yet.

 **4. Install the Main Script**